szabgab/perlmaven.com/sites/en/pages/download-and-install-perl.md

-In this part of the [Perl tutorial](/perl-tutorial) series we are going to see where to <b>download Perl</b> from and how to install it.
+In this part of the [Perl tutorial](/perl-tutorial) series we are going to see where to **download Perl** from and how to install it.

-Perl is maintained and released by a dedicated team of volunteers who call themselves <b>Perl 5 Porters</b>.
+Perl is maintained and released by a dedicated team of volunteers who call themselves **Perl 5 Porters**.
 Once a year they release a new major version of Perl, and a few more times a year they release minor bug fixes.